 Dowers KL, Tasker S, Radecki SV, Lappin MR. Use of pradofloxacin to treat

 experimentally induced Mycoplasma hemofelis infection in cats.
 Am J Vet Res.
 2009 Jan;70(1):105-11.

 Korman RM, Cerón JJ, Knowles TG, Barker EN, Eckersall PD, Tasker S. Acute phase response to Mycoplasma haemofelis and 'Candidatus Mycoplasma haemominutum' infection in FIV-infected and non-FIV-infected cats.
 The Veterinary Journal 2012; 193(2) 433-438.

-George JW, Bruce A, Rideout, Griffey SM, Pedersen NC.
+George JW, Rideout BA, Griffey SM, Pedersen NC.
 Effect of preexisting FeLV infection or FeLV and feline immunodeficiency virus coinfection on pathogenicity of the small variant of Haemobartonella felis in cats.
 American Journal of Veterinary Research 2002;63(8) 1172-1178.